-In practice, to find vulnerabilities, one has to experiment with different numbers of steps, as many as the solver can deal with within reasonable time.
+In practice a search for bugs would try as many steps as the solver can deal with within reasonable time.

-In our simplified example, one computation step of the SoC is just one computation step of the CPU, but in our more complete \txone model, the step function nondeterministically picks one component that makes a step, which could be the CPU, the ZIP hardware accelerator, or the network interface controller (and there are many more components on the \txone SoC that we have not modeled yet).
-The step function of the CPU is given in \cref{code:cpu_step}.
-It uses the keyword \lstinline{any} to populate all fields of a request with nondeterministically chosen values, except for the \lstinline{is_secure} field, which gets assigned the flag of the CPU that determines whether it is currently executing in Secure or Non-Secure world.
+In our simplified example, one computation step of the SoC is just one computation step of the CPU, but in the more complete \txone model, the step function \emph{nondeterministically picks} one component that makes a step, (e.g. CPU, ZIP hardware accelerator, network interface, etc.).
+The CPU step function is given in \cref{code:cpu_step}.
+It uses the keyword \lstinline{any} to populate a request with nondeterministic values, except for the \lstinline{is_secure} field, which is assigned the CPU flag that determines if it is executing in Secure or Non-Secure world.